Limahl: 2003–present

 In late 2003, Limahl briefly reunited with the other members of Kajagoogoo for the VH1 special Bands Reunited (which aired in 2004), but this did not lead to a permanent reunion.
 Also in 2004, Limahl took part in the musical reality show Comeback on German TV channel Pro7.
 A year later, in 2005, he appeared in a similar UK show, Hit Me Baby One More Time on ITV.
 The episode in which Limahl appeared also featured Howard Jones, who had enlisted the services of Kajagoogoo bass player Nick Beggs to support him during his own performance.

 Limahl eventually reunited with Kajagoogoo again in 2008.
 Now reformed in their original five-piece line-up, the band took part in various music festivals in Europe.

 In 2011, the band released a new track, "Death-Defying Headlines", as a digital single.
 Limahl as a solo artist released a new single in 2012 called "1983", co-written/produced with Norwegians Tommy Olsen, Rune Maurtvedt, and Stig Antonsen.
 The track was released worldwide by Dig Music (Norway) on 10 January 2012.

 In November 2012, Limahl appeared on ITV's I'm a Celebrity...Get Me Out of Here!
 He came in as a late-entrant contestant alongside Rosemary Shrager.

 Limahl continued to perform mostly 1980s retro based shows, often performing as part of multi-act tours.
 In 2016, Limahl appeared as part of the Billboard Tour playing to audiences in Osaka and Tokyo, Japan.
 He featured as part of the successful Totally 80s Tour of Australia in July 2016, playing to audiences in Melbourne, Sydney, and Adelaide.
 In July and August 2018, he played his first shows in America as part of the Retro Futura Tour.

 In July 2019, the song "The NeverEnding Story" recorded a sudden 2,063% increase in on-demand streams from 88,000 in the week ending 4 July to 1.91 million in the week ending 11 July after actors Gaten Matarazzo and Gabriella Pizzolo performed an a cappella duet of the track in the final episode of season three of Netflix series Stranger Things.
 In November 2019, Limahl and Kajagoogoo were featured in two episodes of season 9 of American Horror Story.
 On 5 June 2020, Limahl released the single "Still in Love," which was his first single released since 2012.
 This was followed by "One Wish for Christmas" in November.
 On 28 November 2020, he appeared as a guest on a late-night Channel 5 entertainment show called Jane McDonald Sings the Movies.

+In March 2025, Limahl released a cover and video of America's 1971 hit song "A Horse With No Name".
+He also released a new version of "One Wish for Christmas" later that year, with the hopes that it will be used in West End or Broadway play.
+In May 2025, Limahl announced plans to produce a new album in 2026 or 2027, his first album in 30 years.

 Personal life

 Hamill is gay, but remains private about his personal life.
-He has been with his civil partner, Steve Evans, since 1994.